Auburn Bulletin 2024-2025

 MATH 5630 INTRODUCTION TO NUMERICAL ANALYSIS I (3) LEC.
 3. Pr.
 MATH 2650.
 Programming ability.
 Numerical solution of equations, polynomial approximation, numerical differentiation and integration, numerical solutions of ordinary differential equations, error analysis.
 Written programs using algorithms.
 Programming ability.

 MATH 5640 INTRODUCTION TO NUMERICAL ANALYSIS II (3) LEC.
 3. Pr.
-MATH 2660.
+MATH 2660 or MATH 2667.
 Programming ability.
 Numerical solutions of systems of linear equations, numerical computation of eigenvalues and eigen vectors, error analysis.
 Written programs using the algorithms.

 MATH 5650 THEORY OF NONLINEAR OPTIMIZATION (3) LEC.
 3. Pr.
-MATH 2650 and MATH 2660.
+MATH 2650 and (MATH 2660 or MATH 2667).
 Kuhn-Tucker conditions, quadratic programming, search methods and gradient methods, Lagrangean and penalty function methods.

 MATH 5670 PROBABILITY AND STOCHASTIC PROCESSES I (3) LEC.
 3. Pr.
 MATH 2630 or MATH 2637 or MATH 2730.
 Random variables, discrete and absolutely continuous distributions.
 Poisson process, expectation and conditional expectation.
 Moment generating functions, limit distributions.
 Emphasis on probabilistic reasoning and problem solving.
 Credit will not be given for both MATH 5670 and STAT 5670.